775269512/MIXRT/README.md

 # MIXRTs

+Please adjust the parameters and run *run.sh*.

-code currently under review. will be released as soon as possible.
+The code will be improved as soon as possible.